 At St. Ambrose, you're more than just a student, you're also an important part of the Quad Cities community.
-Perhaps the best part of your college education is learning how you truly can make a difference and become a positive agent of change.
+Perhaps the best part of your college education is learning how you can become a positive agent of change.

 Uplifting dance moves

-The SAU Dance Marathon team is one of our many student Community Service success stories.
+The SAU Dance Marathon is one of our many student Community Service success stories.
 Hard work and planning by hundreds of SAU students raised more than $1 million dollars for The Children’s Miracle Network and the University of Iowa Stead Family Children's Hospital!

 Making a Difference